Electrical emergencies and outages

 As part of this process, three main documents will be produced and consulted on:

-1. The Project Specification Consultation Report (PSCR) describes the need for investment, potential credible options to address the identified need, and technical information to encourage solutions from non-network proponents.
+1. The Project Specification Consultation Report (PSCR) published in August 2023 describes the need for investment, potential credible options to address the identified need, and technical information to encourage solutions from non-network proponents.

-2. The Project Assessment Draft Report (PADR) describes the results of the cost benefit analysis and identifies the preferred option.
+2. The Project Assessment Draft Report (PADR) describes the results of the technical and economic analysis and identifies the preferred option.

-3. The Project Assessment Conclusion Report (PACR) confirms the preferred option and provides a summary of submissions and responses received during the PSCR and PADR.
+3. The Project Assessment Conclusion Report (PACR) will confirm the preferred option and provides a summary of submissions and responses received during the PSCR and PADR.

 The anticipated sequence of events for the RIT-T is shown below.